-This is a meal for a slow, relaxed day at home; plenty of time to prep vegetables and plenty of time for slow braising in the oven.
+Winter Beet Stew is a meal for a slow, relaxed day at home; plenty of time to prep vegetables and plenty of time for slow braising in the oven.

 Don’t be intimidated by the long list of ingredients.
 Conquer by planning or “mise en place” as the French say.
 Wash, peel and chop your vegetables in stages.
 Group them together in the same way they will be added in the recipe.
 The sheer volume of vegetables in this recipe is incredible!

 What I love about this recipe is that it is not your typical beef stew.
 It has a unique flavor and color, brought about by the lemon juice and beets, as well as a nutrient rich broth full of pureed swiss chard.
 It also uses ingredients that are all readily available in winter.

-Nourishing Winter Stew
+Nourishing Winter Beet Stew

 - 3 lbs boneless chuck roast or 3 3/4 lbs short ribs/bone-in chuck roast